Diagnostics and Retakes

 If your diagnostic report lists item counts by knowledge area, write those next to the 0-15 bars.
 If it does not, treat weak high-weight blueprint ranges as the first risk to repair, not as a precise pass/fail conversion.

-Email yourself the free diagnostic worksheet
+Email yourself the diagnostic workflow

-Use Free Worksheet Try Free Practice
+Use Free Estimator Try Free Practice

 Frequently Asked Questions